At Tenerife Top Training we’ve got all the necessary facilities

 In the Interview with Jérémy Stravius, he talks about his injury and his comeback.

 Jérémy Stravius’ new year didn’t start well.
 The French swimmer has got a scaphoid fracture.
 Therefore currently he isn’t able to continue his practice in the water.
-Nevertheless Stravius has a good feeling locking back at the last months.
+Nevertheless, Stravius has a good feeling looking back at the last months.
 “2016 was a very good year.
 The silver medal and the time at the Olympics were great experiences.
-In addition I didn’t expect the two times silver at World Championships short course in Windsor.
+In addition, I didn’t expect the two times silver at World Championships short course in Windsor.
 It was a great end of the year”, says Stravius.
 Now the 28 years old had to change his plans for 2017.
-In Tenerife he uses his time to continue with the rehabilitation after his fracture.
-“At Tenerife Top Training we’ve all necessary facilities.
+In Tenerife, he uses his time to continue with the rehabilitation after his fracture.
+“At Tenerife Top Training we’ve got all necessary facilities.
 I enjoy the time with my teammates and the practice with my coach.
 Here everything is easier than in France”, explains the swimmer.
-During his practice Jérémy sticks to a plan for his comeback.
+During his practice, Jérémy sticks to a plan for his comeback.
 He improves his endurance and focuses on his legs.
 “I want to lose some weight to prepare my comeback in the water.
 Hence I practice a lot on cardio and endurance”, Stravius says.

 Generally, the swimmer from Abbeville changed a lot after the Olympics.
 With 28 years he doesn’t want to continue with the same routine in the water.
 “I changed my program and focus on 50 meters backstroke.
 Therefore I reduced my time in the water and try to improve my performance with other types of practice”, explains Stravius.
 Nevertheless, he wants to stay with his longtime coach Michel Chrétien.
 “Michel has six other swimmers.
 During their second time in the water, I’ll practice something else”, says Stravius.
 With this new plan, he wants to go his way to the World Championships 2017 in Budapest.